keokilee/makahiki/README.markdown

 ## Setting up Kukui Cup Pinax
 * cd into the makahiki folder.
 * Start the Pinax virtual environment by typing `source <path-to-created-virtual-env>/bin/activate` or `<path-to-created-virtual-env>\Scripts\activate.bat` on Windows.
+If you used virtualenvwrapper, then you can just use `workon <pinax-environment-name>`.
 * Copy `settings.py.example` to `settings.py`.
 This will work as is, but you might want to make a few changes to it depending on your environment.
 Some things you might want to change are the database settings, timezone, and the CAS Login server.
 * If you have installed South, you need to edit settings.py and uncomment 'south' from INSTALLED_APPS.
 * Type `python manage.py syncdb` to create the database.
 * It will ask you if you want to create a superuser.
 Say "yes".
-* IMPORTANT: Use your UH username (i.e. if your UH email is "bob@hawaii.edu", use "bob" as your username).
-This is so that you can authenticate via UH CAS.
+* IMPORTANT: Use your CAS username as your username.
+This is so that you can authenticate via the CAS login server.
 * Type in a valid email address and any password you like (you probably won't use the password, but emails might be activated later).
 * If you have installed South, then you will also need to run `python manage.py migrate` to sync the migrations.
-* The database fixtures should be automatically loaded (it should say `Installed 70 objects from 1 fixture(s)`).
+* The database fixtures should be automatically loaded.
 If they are not, type `python manage.py loaddata fixtures/initial_data.json` to load the data in the fixtures folder.

 ## Running the server
 * If the virtual environment is not already active, start it by typing `source <path-to-created-virtual-env>/bin/activate` or `<path-to-created-virtual-env>\Scripts\activate.bat` on Windows.